Interim President and Maurice B. Hexter Professor of Social and Economic Policy

 Lisa M. Lynch

-Lisa Lynch is Provost and Senior Vice President for Academic Affairs at Brandeis University as well as the Maurice B. Hexter Professor of Social and Economic Policy.
-Prior to this she was Dean of the Heller School for Social Policy and Management at Brandeis.
-She is a research associate at the National Bureau of Economic Research, a research fellow at IZA (Institute for Labor Economics, Germany) and a member of the Governor’s Council of Economic Advisors for the Commonwealth of Massachusetts.
+Lisa Lynch is Interim President of Brandeis University as well as the Maurice B. Hexter Professor of Social and Economic Policy.
+Previously, she served as Provost and Senior Vice President for Academic Affairs, and as Dean of the Heller School for Social Policy and Management at Brandeis.
+She is a research associate at the National Bureau of Economic Research and a research fellow at IZA (Institute for Labor Economics, Germany).
 She has published extensively on issues such as the impact of technological change and organizational innovation (especially training) on productivity and wages, the determinants of youth unemployment, and the school to work transition.
-A former chief economist at the U.S. Department of Labor (1995-1997), director and chair of the board of directors of the Federal Reserve Bank of Boston (2004-2009), and past president of the Labor and Employment Relations Association, she has also held faculty positions at Tufts University, M.I.T., The Ohio State University, and the University of Bristol.
+A former chief economist at the U.S. Department of Labor (1995-1997), director and chair of the board of directors of the Federal Reserve Bank of Boston (2004-2009), member of the Governor’s Council of Economic Advisors for the Commonwealth of Massachusetts, and past president of the Labor and Employment Relations Association, she has also held faculty positions at Tufts University, M.I.T., The Ohio State University, and the University of Bristol.
 She has a BA in economics and political science from Wellesley College and an M.Sc. and Ph.D. in economics from the London School of Economics and Political Science.

 Lynch, Lisa M..
 Commentary: “Polanyi's Paradox and the Shape of Employment Growth”.
 Proc. of Federal Reserve Bank of Kansas City symposium.
-Jackson Hole, WY: Federal Reserve Bank of Kansas City, 2014. (forthcoming)
+Jackson Hole, WY: Federal Reserve Bank of Kansas City, 2015.

 Lynch, Lisa M..
 "The Evolving Nature of High Performance Workplace Practices in the United States."
 Advances in the Economic Analysis of Participatory and Labor-Managed Firms. vol. 13, 2012.
 211-239.